jac-scale Reference#

 [plugins.scale.kubernetes.plugin_versions]

-jaclang = "0.1.5" # Specific version
+jaclang = "0.1.5" # Pin to a specific version

 jac_scale = "latest" # Latest from PyPI (default)